ls1intum/Apollon/README.md

 -   Select the diagram type you want to draw from the `Diagram Type` menu.
 This selection determines the availability of elements that the user can use while drawing their diagram, making it easier for users who are newly introduced to modeling.
 -   Adding the element is as easy as dragging it from the elements menu and dropping it to the canvas.
 So is drawing the connection between them, simply drag and connect two or multiple elements.
--   Edit the text of any elements by double-clicking on them.
+-   Edit the text of any element by double-clicking on it.
 An easy-to-use menu will allow you to do so.
 -   Supports dark/light themes for the editor.
 -   Supports two languages: `German` and `English`.
 -   Supports exporting the entire diagram or just selected elements of it.